 12 pounds - Des Moines River, Van Buren County, April 1974 - Randy Hemm, Douds, Iowa

-most shovelnose sturgeon are caught accidentally by people fishing for catfish on the bottom
+Most Shovelnose Sturgeon are caught accidentally by anglers fishing for catfish on the bottom.

-The shovelnose is primarily a river fish, very seldom being found in the absence of a current.
+The Shovelnose is mostly a river fish, very seldom found in the absence of a current.
 In the Mississippi River it frequents the tailwaters below wing dams and other structures which accelerate current flow.

-Shovelnose are the only sturgeon which can be legally taken in Iowa, and they are actively sought by commercial and sport fishermen.
-Approximately 50,000 pounds are harvested annually by commercial fishermen from the Mississippi River.
+Shovelnose are the only sturgeon which you can legally take in Iowa, and they are actively sought by commercial and sport fishermen.
+About 50,000 pounds are harvested each year by commercial fishermen from the Mississippi River.